Call 2012 || 1999 (India)

 +44 (0)20 7405 7211

-Thomas has a diverse practice which spans public international law (in particular international trade law (WTO law) and investment treaty arbitration) as well as Chambers’ core practice areas of EU law and competition law.
+Thomas has a diverse practice which spans public international law (in particular WTO law and investment treaty arbitration) as well as Chambers’ core practice areas of EU law and competition law.
 He also acts in international commercial arbitrations.

 Recent case highlights include acting for various airlines in the long-running Air Cargo cartel damages litigation in the English courts; acting for Gazprom in multi-billion dollar arbitrations relating to transit of gas through Ukraine; and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.